holtwick/seasite/DOCS.md

 - `baseURL`
 - `publicURL(path)`: Override for [`site.publicURL()`](#publicURL)

+### Paths

+For the following features it is important to understand what `path` refers to.
+So after the instantiation of `SeaSite` all work is happening on the copy in the destination folder.
+A path like `index.html` will than map to `dist/index.html` in our previous example. **Todo: Slash requirements?!**

+### Patterns

 The **path pattern** (referred to as `pattern`) that is used in some of the following methods, can be either a simple string representing the full path, like `contact/index.html` or a regular expression like `.*\.md` which would retrieve all Markdown files, even those in sub directories.
-The last option is to pass an `Array` with string representations described before.
+The last option is to pass an `Array` with a list of strings or regular expressions as described before.

 ### site.handle(pattern, fn)